KEMBL/react-native-shop/README.md

 Famous problems were fixed:

-    a) metro.config config is not picked-up from a react-native package folder #6
+    a) metro.config file content is not picked-up from a react-native package folder #6
     b) "Module AppRegistry is not a registered ..." #8
-    c) "Invalid hook call ..." for react hooks #9
+    c) "Invalid hook call ..." for react-hooks #9

-# How to start mobile app
+# How to start the app

 1. You should have installed Android studio: https://developer.android.com/studio